ArthurGareginyan/rss-feed-icon-for-specificfeedscom/readme.txt

 * Design of settings page improved.
 * The preview section added on settings page.
 * Added option for setting custom size of icon.
-* Table of settings that saved in DB optimized.
+* Table of settings that saved in database optimized.
 * Names of icons optimized.
 * Translations updated.
 * Readme for translations updated.